 Headspace and Calm are two different meditation apps that can help with various conditions, including stress, sleep disturbances, and anxiety.

-This article looks at what the two companies are and what they offer.
-It also compares Headspace and Calm and investigates how meditation can affect health.
+This article compares Headspace and Calm and what they offer.
+It also investigates how meditation can affect health.

-Headspace launched in 2010 as an event company.
-However, the company became an online service when participants wanted to experience guided meditation at home.
+Headspace launched in 2010 as an events company.
+However, it transitioned into an online service when users wanted to experience guided meditation at home.

-At the time of publishing this article, Headspace has an average customer rating of 2.3 out of 5 stars on Trustpilot.
-The company does not hold accreditation from the Better Business Bureau (BBB).
-The BBB has given Headspace an F grade.
+At the time of publishing this article, Headspace has an average customer rating of 2.5 out of 5 stars on Trustpilot.
+The company does not hold accreditation from the Better Business Bureau (BBB), which has given Headspace an F grade.

-Authors of positive reviews state they find the Headspace meditation effective and enjoy the range of activities and meditation on offer.
+Authors of positive reviews stated that they found the Headspace meditation effective and enjoyed the range of activities and meditation on offer.

-People who left negative reviews say they had difficulty canceling their subscription and found Headspace too expensive.
+However, people who left negative reviews said they had difficulties canceling their subscriptions and found the service too expensive.

-Calm launched in 2012.
-The company claims it has had over 100 million downloads.
-Calm has won various awards, including Apple’s App of the Year in 2017 and Google Play’s Editor’s Choice of 2018.
+Calm launched in 2012 and claims to have over 100 million downloads.
+It has also won various awards, including Apple’s App of the Year in 2017 and Google Play’s Editor’s Choice of 2018.

 The company provides mindfulness and meditation exercises to help people sleep better, relax, and focus.

-People who wrote positive reviews state that Calm meditation and mindfulness services were effective, with several reviewers saying they slept better after using the app.
+People who wrote positive reviews stated that Calm meditation and mindfulness services were effective, with several reviewers saying they slept better after using the app.

-Below is a direct comparison of the two apps:
+Below is a direct comparison of Headspace and Calm.